The Van Meter/Hite Grants

 Source: Newberry Library, Atlas of Historical County Boundaries

 The survey pattern became a major issue between Jost Hite and Lord Fairfax.
 Lord Fairfax visited Hite in person during his 1735-37 stay in Virginia.
-Fairfax said he would allow settlers who had purchased from Hite to stay on their property, and he would not issue grants for occupied lands.
-However, Fairfax warned that more-rectangular surveys would be required before he would issue grants and provide his version of title.
+Fairfax said he would allow settlers who had purchased from Hite to stay on their property, and he would not issue grants for already-occupied lands.
+However, Fairfax warned that more-rectangular surveys would be required before he would issue grants and provide his version of title; Lord Fairfax did not want to end up with low-quality land in scattered fragments that would be hard to sell.

 Surveyors could create parcels that enclosed high-quality soils for farming and rich hardwood forests for woodlots, while excluding less-productive hillsides.
-A general rule used by county surveyors was that length of a parcel coud be up to three times as long as the width, but the polygons defining such parcels did not have to be rectangular or even have a single right angle.
+Though the length of a parcel was supposed to be no more than three times the width, the polygons defining such parcels did not have to be rectangular or even have a single right angle.

 Some of Hite's customers came to Fairfax, willing to pay him as well to confirm their land ownership.
 Fairfax forced resurveys before issuing patents to parcels based on a more rectangular pattern.
 The grid-like surveys ensured that all the land would be incorporated into parcels that could be sold; no slices of isolated, low-value land would be left as unsaleable tracts.

 On October 10, 1749, Hite and McKay filed suit to force Lord Fairfax to grant title without requiring resurveys.
 The Joist Hite et als. v.
 Fairfax chancery lawsuit would cloud land ownership for over 35 years.
-James Wood, surveyor for Orange County and then clerk of the court for Frederick County, marked boundaries of properties that became the town of Winchester but could not obtain clear title.19
+James Wood, surveyor for Orange County and then clerk of the court for Frederick County, marked boundaries of properties that became the town of Winchester but purchasers could not obtain clear title for even his rectangular lots.

 The General Court in Williamsburg ruled in favor of Hite and his buyers in 1771, but Lord Fairfax still continued legal proceedings.
 He had won in the Privy Council 25 years earlier, and was not willing to accept the judgment of a colonial court.

 By 1786, the Fairfax side of the lawsuit was at a disadvantage.
-Lord Fairfax had died, and his nephew and inheritor was living in England.
+Lord Fairfax had died.
+Denny Martin, his nephew and inheritor who renamed himself Denny Fairfax, was living in England.
 The Joist Hite et als. v.
-Fairfax lawsuit was decided by a Virginia court after the American Revolution, and no Privy Council influence could shape the decision.
+Fairfax lawsuit was to be decided by a Virginia court after the American Revolution, and no Privy Council influence could shape the decision.

 the Governor of Virginia (Patrick Henry) was able to sell land near Winchester in 1789, since Virginia had seized the remainder of the Fairfax Grant